Explore underwater megalithic structures on Japan’s westernmost inhabited island

 About Yonaguni Island

-Yonaguni is the westernmost inhabited island of Japan, significantly closer to Taiwan (111 kilometers away) than to Okinawa’s main island (about 509 kilometers away).
+Yonaguni is the westernmost inhabited island of Japan, significantly closer to Taiwan (111 km away) than to Okinawa’s main island (about 509 km away).
 The small island can be circumnavigated easily by car.

 A stone monument at Cape Irizaki marks the westernmost point of Japan.
 The Kuburabari cliffs above Kubura Port are about a 15-minute walk from the monument, and an excellent vantage point from which to watch the latest sunset of Japan.
 On a clear day you can see the shadow of Taiwan set against the vivid red horizon as the sun slips away.